 If a resolution cannot be reached to your satisfaction, you and your attorney will take your personal injury lawsuit to trial.

 Although the phases leading up to a trial may take time, the trial itself can be as short as a day or a week.
-The result of your trial is binding – the appeals processes is difficult to actualize in personal injury cases.
-Contact us at Amourgis & Associates to learn more about personal injury cases.
+The result of your trial is binding – the appeals processes are difficult to actualize in personal injury cases.
+Contact Amourgis & Associates to learn more about personal injury cases.